 While I was entering the cairn, I could not stop thinking about George’s words.
-There, doubled over crawling into a 4500-year-old tomb, I realised George’s scepticism for modern paganism went hand in hand with a respectful awe for the islands’ extraordinary history.
+There, doubled over and crawling into a 4500-year-old tomb, I realised George’s scepticism for modern paganism went hand in hand with a respectful awe for the islands’ extraordinary history.

 He told me, in fact, how only on the winter solstice, the midwinter setting sun shines through the entrance of Meashowe.